 Data for natural plankton populations and activities are fragmentary in their coverage of diverse organisms, as well as their temporal and spatial variability.
 As such, these data are insufficient for providing high levels of confidence in model output.
 There are also potential risks of extrapolating from models that produce the right-answer-for-the-wrong-reason 20.
 Judging realism in simulation outputs must thus also consider the broad conceptual framework upon which models are built.
 This is especially important for deployments used to explore ‘what-if?’ behaviours beyond the bounds of any empirical data used in model testing (calibration and validation).

 Our consideration of the status of the building blocks of extant plankton models 3 draws us to identify important areas in which current plankton models need to be improved to avoid being overly simplistic in their description of physiology and/or in trophic connectivity.
-These areas include descriptions of the plankton community (i.e., the number of plankton functional types, PFTs, used and their trophic linkages), their type-specific physiological features and emergent biogeochemical activities.
+These areas include descriptions of the plankton community (i.e., the number of plankton functional types (PFTs) used and their trophic linkages), their type-specific physiological features and the emergent biogeochemical activities.
 Specific concerns included aspects of fundamental processes such as primary production, resource acquisition, prey selectivity, efficiencies and stoichiometries of trophic transfers, and temperature effects 3.

 It is especially timely to raise these concerns because accumulating evidence shows that plankton diversity, size structure, nutritional value for higher trophic levels, and biogeochemical functioning, are all changing from local to global scales through time and space 21,22,23,24,25.
 There are a range of plankton descriptions in the most commonly used marine system models, from ‘phytoplankton’ and ‘zooplankton’ in simplistic terms, that are at times split into additional labelled sub-groups 26.
 More complex models include several plankton functional groups (e.g., up to 11 in 27) but none can truly claim to represent real ocean biodiversity, let alone biological variation at genotypic or phenotypic resolution (e.g., populations or ‘ecotypes’).
 Coupled with the fact that core features of plankton models can be problematic 3, there is thus urgent need to consider the need for enhanced models and perhaps even for a new generation of plankton models.